dushoff/phenHet/JR_NegBinom_Result.md

 - Since neighbors are assumed to be independent, given the a ==newly infected== vertex have degree $K_I(t)$, the number $X_t$ of new infective vertices infected by this vertex is distributed as a Binomial($n=K_I(t)-1,\mu$).
 	- $n=K_I(t)-1$ is because we know for any infective vertex, it can no longer infect its infector.
 	- [RomanescuEtAL(2023)](https://doi.org/10.1016/j.epidem.2023.100708) claim that $\mu= \frac{\beta}{\beta+\gamma} S(t)$ where $\frac{\beta}{\beta+\gamma}$ is the per-edge infection probability/transmissibility and on average, only a fraction $S(t)$ of its contacts will still be susceptible.
-	- ==I believe here they might make a mistake here, since this $\mu$ probability should correspond to edge-forming process, where the probability should related to the proportion of edges connected to $S$ vertices, not the proportion of $S$ vertices.==
+	- ==RZ believe here they might make a mistake here, since this $\mu$ probability should correspond to edge-forming process, where the probability should related to the proportion of edges connected to $S$ vertices, not the proportion of $S$ vertices.==
 	- ==They did not explicitly state that this derivation also assume that every edge connect to this $I$ vertex are still being able to transmit the infection other than the known one connect to its infector.
 This is the same to assume the vertex is newly infected and not yet infect any others.
 	- An correction would be $\mu=\frac{\beta}{\beta+\gamma}\times \frac{\phi_S}{\theta}$ if we considering that the vertex is newly infected, where $\frac{\phi_S}{\theta}$ is the probability that an edge is connected to a susceptible node given that it has not transmitted infection.
 - Therefore, with law of total expectation, for a randomly newly infected node we know the expectation number $X_t$ of infected vertices it can generate would be: